 - Track issues across tools: “Find all open Jira issues tagged ‘firmware’ in Atlassian and cross-reference with related Sentry errors.”

-Add and manage MCP servers with the /mcp command.
+Add and manage MCP servers with the/mcp command.

 Supported transports

-- stdio — Communicates with the server over standard input/output.
+Embedder supports the following MCP transport types:- stdio — Communicates with the server over standard input/output.
 This is the most common transport for local servers.

 - SSE — Connects to a remote server over Server-Sent Events.
 Use this for hosted or shared MCP servers.